South Region, Brazil: Ragamuffin War

 The Ragamuffin War was a Republican uprising that began in Southern Brazil (Rio Grande do Sul and Santa Catarina) in 1835.
 The rebels, led by generals Bento Gonçalves da Silva and Antônio de Souza Netto with the support of the Italian warrior Giuseppe Garibaldi, surrendered to imperial forces in 1845.
 This conflict occurred because in Rio Grande do Sul, the state's main product, the charque (dried and salted beef), suffered stiff competition from charque from Uruguay and Argentina.
 The imports had free access to the Brazilian market while gaúchos had to pay high taxes to sell their product inside Brazil.
 The Italian revolutionary Giuseppe Garibaldi joined the rebels in 1839.
 With his help the revolution spread through Santa Catarina, in the northern border of Rio Grande do Sul.
 After many conflicts, in 1845 peace negotiations ended the war.

 Italian settlement

 Italian immigrants started arriving in Brazil in 1875.
 They were mostly peasants from the Veneto in Northern Italy (but also from Trentino and Lombardia) attracted to Southern Brazil for economic opportunities and the chance to acquire their own lands.
 Most of the immigrants worked as small farmers, mainly cultivating grapes in the Serra Gaúcha.
 Italian immigration to the region lasted until 1914, with a total of 100,000 Italians settling in Rio Grande do Sul in this period, and many others in Santa Catarina and Paraná.

 In 1898, there were a total of 300,000 people of Italian origin in Rio Grande do Sul; 50,000 in Santa Catarina; and 30,000 in Paraná.
-Today their Southern Brazilian descendants number 9.7 million and comprise 35.9% of Southern Brazil's population.
+Today they’re Southern Brazilian descendants (Italian South Brazilians) number 9.7 million and comprise 35.9% of Southern Brazil's population.